 - health economics and the evaluation of cost effectiveness.

 Pathways in this programme will include four core modules: applying evidence to practice, project design for research, applied qualitative research methods and applied quantitative research methods, as well as the research dissertation.

-One optional module can be taken from the wide range of profession specific and research related M-level modules available in the Faculty of Health: Medicine, Dentistry and Human Sciences.
+One optional module can be taken from the wide range of profession specific and research related M-level modules available in the Faculty of Health.
 Potential optional modules include:

 - management of long-term conditions

 - contemporary Issues in leadership.

 An additional ten credit research management and mentorship module will facilitate students at the end of the MClinRes to take their research dissertation to the next level and explore presenting, publishing and applying for further grant funding.
 The module costs are covered by the HEE/NHR funded places.

 - Dr Siobhan Creanor: Statistician Centre for Medical Statistics and Bioinformatics